 Spy Hard sets out to parody the James Bond films – but of all the films to have copied the Airplane style, it is one of the worst and the one that probably has the least to do with the subject matter it tries to send up.
 [Although, it was subsequently surpassed in both these regards by the excruciating 2001: A Space Travesty (2001), also featuring Leslie Nielsen].
 There are numerous of send-ups principally from films in recent memory – the dancing scene from Pulp Fiction (1994), the bus chase from Speed (1994), the presidential motorcade from In the Line of Fire (1993), the horse in the lift and Harrier Jet scenes from True Lies (1994), the bicycle tomfoolery from Butch Cassidy and the Sundance Kid (1969), and various parodies of Sister Act (1992) and Home Alone (1990).

-Co-writers/producers Jason Friedberg and Aaron Seltzer later came to specialize in this form of movie parody – one founded on gags making reference to films that came out in about the last six months, all overlaid with much schoolboyish humour.
+Co-writers/producers Jason Friedberg (the son of director Rick Friedberg) and Aaron Seltzer later came to specialise in this form of movie parody – one founded on gags making reference to films that came out in about the last six months, all overlaid with much schoolboyish humour.
 They also co-wrote Scary Movie (2000) and then went onto together direct/write Date Movie (2006), Epic Movie (2007), Meet the Spartans (2008), Disaster Movie (2008), Vampires Suck (2010), The Starving Games (2013), Best Night Ever (2013) and Superfast!
 (2015).

 (Winner in this site’s Worst Films of 1996 list).